-Home to an astonishing 4 incredible ski resorts, all within a half hour of each other, Summit County is one the best Colorado destinations for a winter holiday.
+Home to an astonishing four world-class ski resorts, all within a half hour of each other, Summit County is one the best Colorado destinations for a winter holiday.
 The towns of Breckenridge, Keystone, and Copper Mountain hold the four ski areas.

-Summit County is so frequently visited by the front range masses that it practically feels like a suburb of the capital.
-This isn’t a surprise when you ski the local slopes, all of which share membership on one of two Colorado ski season passes: Ikon and Epic, noted below.
+Summit County is so frequently visited by the Denver Metropolitan masses that it practically feels like a suburb of the capital.
+All the local ski slopes share membership on one of two Colorado ski season passes: Ikon and Epic, noted below.

-Skiing and Snowboarding near Breckenridge, Copper Mountain, Dillon, Frisco, Keystone, Silverthorne
+Skiing and Snowboarding near Breckenridge, Copper, Dillon, Frisco, Keystone, and Silverthorne

 Silverthorne is the first town you hit after coming through the Continental Divide, via the Eisenhower Tunnel, from Denver.
-That is, unless you detour around the Eisenhower Tunnel over Loveland Pass.
-This route is Highway 6, which will take you by our first ski resort on the list.
+That is unless you detour around the Eisenhower Tunnel via Loveland Pass.
+This route is Highway 6, which will take you to our first ski resort on the list.
 Either way, welcome to Summit County!

 Since we’re about to discuss the closest skiing to Summit County, we’d be remiss not to mention the skiing directly on the pass.
 The Clear Creek County side of Loveland Pass is more popular for backcountry skiers than the Summit side, but that’s not to say people don’t shred the gnar on both sides.
 They do.
 Give a hitchhiker or two a ride over the pass if you’ve room to spare.
 And take precautions if you ski on Loveland Pass.

-Let’s dive into the four ski resorts in Summit County and what makes each special.
+Let’s dive into the incredible ski resorts in Summit County and what makes each special, in no particular order: